AriannaSilveira/AriannaSilveira/README.md

 ### 👨🏻‍💻 About Me

 💡 Hello!
-I'm a Mechanical Engeneering bachelor and I'm taking a post degree in Software Engineering.
+I'm a Mechanical Engineering bachelor and I'm taking a post degree in Software Engineering.
 Always willing to learn about new technologies and expand my knowledge.

 🌱 I am currently learning [Node.js](https://nodejs.org/en) and [Mongo.db](https://www.mongodb.com/).